wtnwin111/interview/src/com/interview/flag/README.md

     *HINT: double-listed-list*

-10. In a party there are total n persons are there. every person is having one gift with him.
+10. [Math] In a party there are total n persons are there. every person is having one gift with him.
     Every person will give his gift to another such that every person at the end has exactly one gift.
     Any one can give his gift to anyone. say 5 people (A,B,C,D,E).
     A–>D    D–>C    C–>E    B–>A    E–>B